carpentries-incubator/workflows-nextflow/episodes/03-workflow_parameters.md

 ~~~
 {: .output}

-We can also uses wild cards to specify multiple input files (This will be covered in the channels episode).
+We can also use wild cards to specify multiple input files (This will be covered in the channels episode).
 In the example below we use the `*` to match any sequence of characters between `ref2_` and `.fq.gz`.
 **Note:** If you use wild card characters on the command line you must enclose the value in quotes.